 All 50 states and the District of Columbia have statutes for some form of protection order.
 However, states call this protection order different things.
-A victim can renew the protection order, if he or she still feels threatened by his or her abuser.
+A victim can renew the protection order, if they still feel threatened by their abuser.
 A protection order may include many different provisions, including:

-- Firearms Provision: Requiring the abuser to surrender any guns he or she possesses (about 2/3rds of states) and/or prohibiting the abuser from purchasing a firearm
+- Firearms: Requiring the abuser to surrender any guns they possess (about 2/3rds of states) and/or prohibiting the abuser from purchasing a firearm

-- Counseling Provision: Ordering the abuser to attend counseling, such as batterer's intervention or anger management
+- Counseling: Ordering the abuser to attend counseling, such as batterer's intervention or anger management

-- Peaceful Contact Provision: Permitting the abuser to peacefully communicate with the victim for limited reasons, including care and transfer for visitation of their child
+- Peaceful Contact: Permitting the abuser to peacefully communicate with the victim for limited reasons, including care and transfer for visitation of their child

-- Move Out Provision: Requiring the abuser to move out of a home shared with the victim
+- Move Out: Requiring the abuser to move out of a home shared with the victim

 Learn about Connecticut's protective order laws in the chart below.
 You can also see Details on State Protective Order Laws and the links following this article for more details.